Operation Krohcol: Mini Matador

-As an alternative to Matador, three ad hoc columns were put together to harass and delay the Japanese advance from their beachheads at Songkhla and Pattani.
+As an alternative to Operation Matador, three ad hoc columns were put together to harass and delay the Japanese advance from their beachheads at Songkhla and Pattani.

 Krohcol was the most important of the three.
 Krohcol was tasked with the destruction of the feature known as the Ledge.
-Destruction of the Ledge would effectively block the road from Pattani, thereby ensuring the security of 11th Indian Infantry Division's lines of communication and retreat.
-For the Japanese, capture of the Ledge would allow them access to the rear areas of the 11th Indian Division, either forcing the British to retreat from Perak and Kedah, or if they were fast enough, they could even cut the 11th Indian Division off entirely.
+Destruction of the Ledge would block the road from Pattani, ensuring the security of the lines of communication and retreat of the 11th Indian Infantry Division.
+For the Japanese, capture of the Ledge would allow them access to the rear areas of the 11th Indian Division, either forcing the British to retreat from Perak and Kedah or possibly cutting off the 11th Indian Division.

 Forces

 British Commonwealth Forces

-It was named Krohcol as it was operating from the town of Kroh at the Perak-Thailand border and 'col' is short for column (meaning battle group).
+The British force was named Krohcol as it was operating from the town of Kroh at the Perak–Thailand border and 'col' is short for column (meaning battle group).

 The original Krohcol was to consist of: